nz1okaph1l/nz1okaph1l.github.io/_posts/2023-07-31-Overpass-2-hacked.md

 ![image](/assets/img/Posts/overpass2/wireshark-1.png)

-From the look of things from the above image, we see there are several TCP and HTTP requests.
-Checking through clearly we see a get request made from host ip 192.168.170.145 on the /development directory on the server that is probably running on the host 192.128.170.159.
+From the look of things from the above image, we see there are several `TCP` and `HTTP` requests.Checking through clearly we see a `GET` request made from host ip `192.168.170.145` on the `/development` directory on the server that is probably running on the host `192.128.170.159`.

 ![image](/assets/img/Posts/overpass2/wireshark.png)

-From the IPs of the Hosts captured we can conclude that the victim and the attacker were on the same network.
+>From the IPs of the Hosts captured we can conclude that the victim and the attacker were on the same network.
-Going forward we saw here there is also a POST request made on the directory /development/upload.php, we proceed to checking that particular packet.
-We do so by right-clicking then  follow->HTTP stream.
+Going forward we saw here there is also a `POST` request made on the directory `/development/upload.php`, we proceed to checking that particular packet.
+We do so by `right-clicking` then  `follow->HTTP stream`.

 ![image](/assets/img/Posts/overpass2/analysis-2.png)